gorango/flowcraft/docs/guide/visualizing-workflows.md

 ## `generateMermaid`

 The `generateMermaid` function takes a blueprint and returns a string of Mermaid flowchart syntax.
+Node labels include the node ID and, if present, the node's parameters for richer visualization.

 ```typescript
 import { createFlow, generateMermaid } from 'flowcraft'